kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Layers
 An advanced application can subdivide a GoP into layers.

-The most comprehesive way to do this is with Scalable Video Coding (SVC).
+The most comprehensive way to do this is with Scalable Video Coding (SVC).
 There is a base layer and one or more enhancement layers that depend on lower layers.
 For example, a 4K stream could be broken into 4K, 1080p, and 360p (base) layers.
 However, SVC has limited support and is complex to encode.